-In the UK, all content on public sector external websites and intranets must legally meet the level A and AA success criterion in the Web Content Accessibility Guidelines 2.1.
+In the UK, all content on public sector external websites and intranets must legally meet the level A and AA success criteria in the Web Content Accessibility Guidelines 2.1.

-Many of these criterion will apply to dashboards.
+Many of these criteria will apply to dashboards.
 At a high level it means that dashboards must be perceivable, operable, understandable, and robust.